PengYuJonathon/test/README.md

 # trackbar
-Add trackbar in opencv window.
+* Add trackbar in opencv window.
-Blending and gray-scaling images by manipulating trackbar.
+* Blending and gray-scaling images by manipulating trackbar.
+Trackbar is in the publisher node.